Jhagrut/Sports-Bot/README.md

 an online teaching and research organization which provides classes and competitions for students to engage in.

-The goal of this project is to create a computer program that can classify injury reports from twitter data in Baseball.
-The best model found during the 8-week course and competition was a pre-trained RoBERTa Neural Network.
-The long-term goal of this project is to collect all injury data possible for sports players so that a more direct analysis of the impact of injuries can be completed.
+The goal of this project is to use a model that can classify injury reports in Baseball from Twitter data.
+The best model found during the 8-week course and competition was the pre-trained RoBERTa Neural Network.
+The long-term goal of this project is to collect injury data possible for all sports players, classify the type of injury and create a website where this data can be displayed.

-Among all applicants, this project won 1st place for its direct impact/inspiration on industry and soundness of research.
+Among all applicants, this project won 1st place.

 <center>